Secrets of the Hagia Sophia

 The Deësis Mosaic, created at the end of the Catholic period, is particularly intriguing because it depicts Jesus Christ as someone else.
 Some researchers believe Apollonius of Tyana, a Greek philosopher, sits in Christ’s place.
 According to this theory, Christ is fictional, and Apollonius served as a model for the story.

-Waters of panacea once attracted the ill
+Waters of panacea attract the ill

 Another site, known as the Sweating Column, puzzles guests because it remains constantly wet even on the hottest days.